Parents/Carers

 Then your child’s class teacher is the best person to speak to and if they are unable to help they will be able to sign post you to people in school or external agencies who can.

-Our SENDCo may be able to refer your child to the following agencies:
+Our SENCo may be able to refer your child to the following agencies:

 - Speech and Language Team